openai/retro/README.md

 # Installation

 Gym Retro requires one of the supported versions of Python.
 Please make sure to install the appropriate distribution for your OS beforehand.
-Please note that due to compatibility issues with some of the cores 32-bit operating systems are not supported.
+Please note that due to compatibility issues with some of the cores, 32-bit operating systems are not supported.

 ```sh
 pip3 install gym-retro